Venqul/VenSur/README.md

 For the best experience, pair it with one of my curated Firefox [color themes](#themes).

-This project builds on concepts from both [Neptune](https://github.com/yiiyahui/Neptune-Firefox) and the [Firefox Adaptive Sur Theme](https://github.com/easonwong-de/Firefox-Adaptive-Sur-Theme), offering a clean and modern take on the Firefox interface.

 ####  Click [here](#installation-steps) or scroll to bottom for installation steps